 In essence, all fantasy sports leagues have a very similar structure.
 You, the fan, are given the opportunity to assemble your own team of athletes who will compete against other fans doing the same thing.
 However, NASCAR fantasy leagues are a tad bit different; let’s drop the green flag and head into turn one on building your own NASCAR fantasy league.

-One of the primary reasons for creating your own NASCAR fantasy league, or any fantasy league really, is that you can customize it anyway you want.
+One of the primary reasons for creating your own NASCAR fantasy league, or any fantasy league really, is that you can customize it any way you want.
 Typically, fantasy leagues have a commissioner who oversees the day-to-day operations of the league, just like a professional sport.
-The commissioner will pre-determine the amount of people allowed to participate in the league, the amount of fantasy drivers each person can pick, how points are awarded, etc.
+The commissioner will pre-determine the number of people allowed to participate in the league, the number of fantasy drivers each person can pick, how points are awarded, etc.

 Who is Your Favorite NASCAR Driver?

 As I mentioned earlier a fantasy NASCAR league isn’t run the same way as other fantasy leagues.
 Sure there is still strategy in which driver you are going to select for each race but luck plays a major role as well.
 How many times have you seen a guy absolutely dominate a race to only blow a tire in the final laps or get wrecked by someone when a victory seemed inevitable?
 I know luck plays a role in the other fantasy leagues too when it comes to things like injuries but NASCAR is really unpredictable.

 I believe it is unpredictable because there are so many factors in selecting a driver that you feel will do well in a race.
 Some research might be called for to see how a driver does at the upcoming racetrack, because some drivers do better at the short tracks or a road course than another.
 You might also decide to select a driver because he is just doing very well in the last few races; however, you go about picking your drivers you will want to have a reasonable idea of how they might do in the race.